mattycao/mattycao.github.io/_posts/2015-11-30-es6-summary-chapter1-let-and-const.md

 ---
 layout:     post
-title:      ES6 Summary: about let and const
+title:      ES6: about let and const keyword
-date:       2015-11-30 23:05:00
+date:       2015-06-23 11:52:00
-summary:    ES6 about let and const keyword
+summary:    about the let and const keyword
 categories: Javascript
 ---